laskasn/docker_keycloak_w_psql/README.md

-This is a docker compose file which deploys a keycloak backed with a postgres database.
+This is a docker compose file which deploys a keycloak packed with a postgres database.